eo14629/java_db/README.md

 - Printing of tables into the terminal in a MySQL style.
 - Well defined class separation with no cyclical dependencies for Databases, Tables and Records.

 NOTE - no user interface, just the structure of the database.
-Make another class to use the methods avaiable to create a database of your own.
+Make another class to use the methods available to create a database of your own.